DMTF/Redfish-Service-Validator/README.md

 ### Numeric Range Error

-Indicates that a numeric property is out of range.
+Indicates that a numeric property is out of range based on the definition in the schema for that property.
 The `Redfish.Minimum` and `Redfish.Maximum` annotations of the property define the bounds for the range.

 ### Trailing Slash Warning